-Indirect transfer could also occur among items of clothing stored together.
-For example, hats or scarves hung on the same hook or stored in the same school locker could serve as vehicles for transmitting lice.
+Head lice may also spread when items of clothing are stored together.
+For example, hats or scarves hung on the same hook or stored in the same school locker could serve as vehicles for spreading lice.

 Household pets, such as dogs and cats, don't play a role in spreading head lice.

-Because head lice are spread primarily by direct head-to-head contact, the risk of transmission is greatest among younger people who play or go to school together.
+Head lice are spread primarily by direct head-to-head contact.
+So the risk of spreading head lice is greatest among children who play or go to school together.
 In the United States, cases of head lice most often occur in children in preschool through elementary school.

-If your child scratches an itchy scalp from a head-lice infestation, it is possible for the skin to break and develop an infection.
+If your child scratches an itchy scalp due to head lice, it's possible for the skin to break and develop an infection.

 It's difficult to prevent the spread of head lice among children in child care facilities and schools because there is so much close contact.

-The chance of indirect transmission from personal items is slight.
-However, to help prevent a head-lice infestation, you may instruct your child to:
+The chance of indirect spread from personal items is slight.
+However, to help prevent head lice from spreading, you may tell your child to:

-- Hang garments on a separate hook from other children's garments
+- Hang clothes on a separate hook from other children's clothes

 - Avoid sharing combs, brushes, hats and scarves

-- Not lie on beds, couches or pillows that have been in contact with a person infested by head lice
+- Avoid lying on beds, couches or pillows that have been in contact with a person who has head lice

-A worry about head-lice transmission is not considered a good reason to avoid sharing protective headgear for sports and bicycling when sharing is necessary.
+It's not necessary to avoid sharing protective headgear for sports and bicycling when sharing is required.